-Flushing With a Garden Hose (commercially available)
+Flushing With a Garden Hose

 Do not run the engine when flushing the outboard motor with a garden hose or the outboard motor may be damaged.

 For safety, remove the emergency stop switch clip so the engine cannot be started while you are standing near the propeller.

-- 1. Disconnect the fuel hose from the outboard motor. - 2.
-Tilt down the outboard motor. - 3.
-Clean and wash the outside of the outboard motor with fresh water.
+- 1. Disconnect the fuel hose connector from the outboard motor. - 2.
+Tilt down the outboard motor.